-3.1.3 Cropland
+3.1.1 Cropland

-- 255 Cropland changes in LUCAS LUC correspond well with the changes in LUH2, with some exceptions (Fig. 3a,b).
+305 Cropland changes in LUCAS LUC correspond well with the changes in LUH2, with some exceptions (Fig. 3a,b).
 The increase in cropland in Iceland, visible in LUH2, is not present in LUCAS LUC because the LANDMATE PFTs, which is used as basemap for LUCAS LUC, has no cropland in Iceland in 2015 (not shown).
 Moreover, weaker changes in cropland fractions in LUCAS LUC compared to LUH2 are found in the Middle East and in Northern Africa.
 The LUT keeps the fraction of bare ground constant (Sect.
-2.3), which limits the magnitude of possible land cover changes in regions with large bare ground fractions. - The decrease in cropland fraction in Central Europe and parts of Eastern Europe present in ESA POULTER shows a smaller magnitude than LUCAS LUC and LUH2, respectively (Fig. 3c).
-The strong increase in cropland in Southern Russia and Northwestern Kazakhstan found in ESA POULTER is not captured by LUCAS LUC and LUH2.
-In Southern Scandinavia and Estonia, the cropland signals in LUH2 are opposite in comparison to the ESA POULTER derived signal with an increase in cropland in LUH2 and thus also in the LUCAS LUC dataset.
-If is a sis also the case for Egypt.
-Here, ESA POULTER shows a decrease in cropland cover for the Central Nile Delta and along the Nile River and increases along the Edges of the Nile Delta whereas LUCAS LUC shows increases in this region.
+2.3), which limits the magnitude of possible land cover changes in regions with large bare ground 310 fractions.

+The decrease in cropland fraction in parts of Eastern Europe is present in both HILDA+ and ESA POULTER, while the latter one shows a smaller magnitude than LUCAS LUC and LUH2, respectively (Fig. 3c,d).
+The cropland reduction in Central- and Southern Europe in LUCAS LUC is also visible in ESA POULTER.
+In contrast, HILDA+ shows cropland increases for large regions in Spain, France, and Germany.
+The strong increase in cropland in Southern Russia and Northwestern Kazakhstan

+- 315 found in ESA POULTER and HILDA+ is not captured by LUCAS LUC and LUH2.
+In Southern Scandinavia and Estonia, the cropland signals in LUCAS LUC, LUH2, and HILDA+ are opposite in comparison to the ESA POULTER derived signal.
+For Egypt, ESA POULTER and HILDA+ show a reduction of cropland for the Central Nile Delta and along the Nile River and an increase along the Edges of the Nile Delta whereas LUCAS LUC shows only an increase in this region.
 The increase along the delta edges can be attributed to cropland expansion and the decreases to urbanization (Xu et al., 2017).
-These small-scale land cover dynamics are not captured by LUH2. - 270 The decreasing trend in cropland is visible for all datasets in the three PRUDENCE regions EA, ME, and IP (Fig. 4a-c).
+These small-scale land - 320 cover dynamics are not captured by LUH2.

+The decreasing trend in cropland is visible in the aggregated values for all datasets in the three PRUDENCE regions EA, ME, and IP (Fig. 4a-c).
 Only in MODIS, some years show less cropland compared to the year 2015.
 LUCAS LUC follows the LUH2 annual area changes closely but with a slightly lower magnitude.
 MODIS and ESA POULTER show much smaller changes in EA and IP, while ESA POULTER surpasses the LUCAS LUC and LUH2 changes in the period 1992 to 2001 in ME.

-3.1.4 Grassland
+HILDA+ shows smaller changes in ME than LUCAS LUC.
+For IP, LUCAS LUC and HILDA+ are very close before 1990

+325 ME.
+HILDA+ shows smaller changes in ME than LUCAS LUC.
+For IP, LUCAS LUC and HILDA+ are very close before 1990 and deviate thereafter.
+The overall spread of the different LUCAS LUC time series increase with time, originating mainly from the different LUH2 reconstructions.
+This uncertainty is small compared to the actual changes.

+In LUCAS LUC, cropland decreases are even more widespread for most parts of Europe when starting from 1950 (Fig. 6a) instead of 1992 (Fig. 3a).
+Especially, in Mid-Europe a steep decline in cropland cover is visible from the 1950s to the 1970s (Fig. 4b).
+On the other hand, increase in Northern Africa, Iran, and along the Nile Delta are larger for the longer time period.
+In addition, the areas with increasing cropland cover in Southern Russia and Eastern Ukraine expanded compared to the 1992-2015 period.
+The largest spread in the changes signals can be found in parts of Italy, Poland, and Denmark (Fig. 6b).

+Overall, the fraction of robust changes is 98.9% for Europe but varies between 95.6% in AL and 99.9% in BI (Table 8).

+3.1.2 Irrigated cropland